Marblehead Lawn Edging Services

 Property Line Compliance, Setback Requirements & Utility Protection for Lawn Edging in Marblehead

-Before installing lawn edging, verify zoning setbacks—typically 3-10 feet from property lines, but always confirm with local ordinances.
-Respect easements and right-of-way restrictions, especially in neighborhoods with narrow streets or shared access.
-Use Dig Safe 811 to mark underground utilities, allowing a minimum of 48 hours (preferably 72 hours) before digging.
-Hand-digging is required near irrigation, lighting, gas, or electric lines.
-Safety protocols include PPE such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves.
+Before starting any lawn edging, verify zoning setbacks—typically 3-10 feet from property lines, but always confirm with local ordinances.
+Compliance with easements and right-of-way restrictions is crucial.
+For any digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to mark underground utilities, and use hand-digging near irrigation, lighting, gas, or electric lines.
+Personal protective equipment (PPE) such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves is required.
 Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants, signage, or emergency access.
-For municipal work, a minimum 1M liability insurance and bonding may be required.
+For municipal or commercial work, a minimum 1M liability insurance and bonding may be required.

 Marblehead Building Inspection Department